yhh-IV/Driver-Workload-Recognition/README.md

 - The End User shall send all requests for the distribution of the dataset to the AutoMan group.
 - All publications that report on research that uses the dataset should cite our publications.

-H. Yang, J. Wu, Z. Hu, and C. Lv, "Real-Time Driver Cognitive Workload Recognition: Attention-Enabled Learning With Multimodal Information Fusion", IEEE Transactions on Industrial Eletronics, 2023.
+H. Yang, J. Wu, Z. Hu, and C. Lv, “Real-Time Driver Cognitive Workload Recognition: Attention-Enabled Learning With Multimodal Information Fusion”, IEEE Trans.
+Ind.
+Electron., early access, Jun.
+26, 2023, doi: 10.1109/TIE.2023.3288182.

+If you agree with the terms of the agreement contact Haohan Yang (haohan.yang@ntu.edu.sg) to download the dataset.
+Please, sign the following document and attach it along with your request: License Agreement.

 ## 1. Experimental Platform
   * EEG headset [(EMOTIVE EPOC Flex)](https://www.emotiv.com/)